 Marchand does it again in OT as Bruins beat Blue Jackets 2-1

+BOSTON (AP) — Conor McGregor fired up the Bruins with a pregame speech.
+Brad Marchand paid him tribute by doing a rendition of the MMA fighter's walk after he scored his winner.

-BOSTON (AP) — Brad Marchand scored 3:30 into the overtime, lifting the Boston Bruins to a 2-1 victory over the Columbus Blue Jackets on Saturday night.
+Marchand scored 3:30 into the overtime, lifting Boston to a 2-1 victory over the Columbus Blue Jackets on Saturday night.

+"Yeah, I kind of wanted, was hoping to score just to do it before the game," Marchand said of copying McGregor's entrance into rings.
+"It's not every day you have an icon here in the room.
+I just wanted to have a little fun with it."

 Backup goalie Jaroslav Halak made 24 saves for the Bruins.
 He kept it tied at 1 by making a glove stop on Zach Werenski's wrist shot from the left circle with 5 ½ minutes to play in the third.